anthok/bakeshop/README.md

 and reorder the stages accordingly.

 * `skip_stage`
-A Bakeshop specific configuration which tells Bakeshop which stages should be skipped.
+A Bakeshop specific configuration that tells Bakeshop which stages should be skipped.
 For example: If you are building a raspbian lite image you can skip stages 3,4, and 5.
 This configuration tells Bakeshop to place the SKIP file in each of the listed stages.
 See pi-gen documentation for more details on the SKIP file.

 * `skip_image`
-A Bakeshop specific configuration which tells Bakeshop which image creations should be skipped.
+A Bakeshop specific configuration that tells Bakeshop which image creations should be skipped.
 For example: If you are building a raspbian lite image you can skip image building for stages 4, and 5.
 This configuration tells Bakeshop to place the SKIP_IMAGE file in each of the listed stages.
 See pi-gen documentation for